The glitter and glam at the gala evening of the indie film fest.

 Grove Says: “It’s a very gritty look at the problems that an immigrant or a refugee from the deep south or the deep east is facing in trying to get themselves to Britain and safer soil.
 It’s very fitting, with all the Brexit stuff and the immigrant crisis going on, and to do that in a non-linear narrative style, with occasional touches of laugh-out-loud humor, is the reason it was selected.”

 It’s an unusual choice, and Grove accepts that there is little rhyme or reason to what constitutes an opening night film for the festival.
 “Raindance isn’t so much about precedent,” he says.
 “We’re more about innovation and responding to stuff we see.
 I know that sounds extremely pompous, but, historically, that has been the goal of the film festival — our remit, from day one, has been all about discovering new talent, the kind of stuff without stars.
 Which is a great thing, but it’s also a marketing nightmare.”

 The other -short- film at the gala opening was The Nation Holds Its Breath.
-It's a funny throwback at Ireland's 1990 World Cup quarter final penalty shootout with Romania.
+It’s a fun throwback to Ireland’s 1990 World Cup quarter-final penalty shootout with Romania.
 Totally hilarious.
 The Raindance Film Festival is most definitely one of the most important film festivals for Indie films.

 Ikon spoke to one of the jury, Maria Ingold, who is also a jury for BAFTAS.
 Maria shared that Raindance Film Festival was the one she was very much looking forward to.
 “I think it is very important to support indie films.
 So when I was approached via Telegraph, I agreed in a heartbeat.”

 Rosie Day, Sam Keeley